Sean Couturier’s goal gives Flyers 3-2 home win over Bruins

 Boston opened the scoring early in the first period when Bergeron capitalized on a turnover behind the Philadelphia net and whipped a one-timer past Elliott.
 It was Bergeron’s 16th goal of the season and his eighth in eight games against the Flyers.

-The Flyers answered quickly when Konecny pounced on a deep rebound from a Robert Haag shot and put it into the empty left side of the net to tie it.
+Philadelphia answered quickly when Konecny pounced on a deep rebound from a Robert Haag shot and put it into the empty left side of the net to tie it.
 Late in the first period, Konecny threaded a nifty pass to Gostisbehere, who tipped it past Swayman to give the Flyers a 2-1 lead.

 Boston tied the game midway through the second period when DeBrusk beat Elliott from the open area just above the crease.